 The department houses more than 20 faculty members.
 Assistantships and fellowships are available to well-qualified students.

 The minimum entry requirement to the program is a bachelor's or master's degree in physics, engineering, or a suitably related field.
-A minimum CGPA of 3.2 is required for both the bachelor's and master's degrees completed.
-The program also requires a minimum GRE (verbal plus quantitative) score of 1200 in the old scale and 310 in the new scale, obtained within the previous two years of the application.
-Moreover, applicants are required to submit statements of goals (2-5 pages), to include reasons for wishing to pursue doctoral studies, incorporating interests and background, and three letters of recommendation.
-All applicants whose native language is not English, or who were educated at schools where English was not the language of instruction in all disciplines, must submit their official TOEFL scores sent directly from the testing authority.
-The minimum acceptable TOEFL score is 600 on the paper-based exam, 250 on the computer-based exam, and 105 on the Internet-based exam.
-Applicants will be vetted through a faculty admissions committee.
+A minimum CGPA of 3.2/4.0 is required for both the bachelor's and master's degrees completed.
+The program also requires submission of General GRE (verbal plus quantitative) scores obtained within the previous two years of the application.
+Applicants are required to submit statements of goals (2 to 5 pages) and reasons for wishing to pursue doctoral studies, incorporating interests and background, and 3 letters of recommendation.
+All applicants whose native language is not English, and who were educated at schools where English was not the language of instruction in all disciplines, must have their official TOEFL scores sent directly from the testing authority.

 Students entering the doctoral degree program with a bachelor's degree must follow the master of science degree requirements for 30 semester credit hours.
 Students must also complete an additional 45 semester credit hours to satisfy the doctoral program requirements.

 Every student will be required to form a dissertation committee after they have passed their qualifying (comprehensive) examination and before they defend their dissertation proposal.
 The committee will be comprised of a minimum of four members, all of whom must be approved by the Ph.D.
 Program Committee.
 It will be chaired by the student's research advisor.
 One committee member will be external to the Ph.D. program.
-Initially, this will be a faculty member engaged in research at the Daytona Beach Campus of Embry-Riddle.
-Later, the possibility will be entertained that the external committee member will be an invited expert in the particular research field from a nationally renowned university or other research institution.
 The committee will be charged with monitoring student progress and examining student performance in their research through their dissertation proposal defense, seminars, and their written dissertation and dissertation verbal defense.
 When requested (by the student or advisor), the committee will also evaluate other student accomplishments related to research, such as accepted or published peer-reviewed journal and proceedings papers.
 The committee will meet at least once per semester.

 At least once a year, students will be asked to give seminars on research topics which are pertinent to their research activities.
 Such seminars help demonstrate both scientific maturity, as well as verbal communication skills.
 Student progress will be monitored and appropriate feedback will be given to both the student (self-improvement) and to the Dissertation Committee (evaluation).